Evolving a design system

 Evolve design guidance

-Creating consistent designs extends beyond reusable components and into a design strategy.
+Creating consistent designs extends beyond reusable components and into strategy.
+I’ve contributed to several guidelines in the CFPB DS, such as Photography, Print styles, and Data visualization.

 I researched, wrote, and published our photography guidelines, articulating aspects such as tone and accessibility considerations.